-We have compared the two "reciprocal" situations of motion of an extended body endowed with structure up to the mass quadrupole moment in a Shwarzschild background spacetime (as described by Dixon's model) with that of a test particle in geodesic motion in the background of an exact solution of Einstein's field equations describing a source with quadrupolar structure.
+We have compared the two "reciprocal" situations of motion of an extended body endowed with structure up to the mass quadrupole moment in a Shwarzschild background spacetime (as described by Dixon's model) with that of a test particle in geodesic motion in the background of an exact solution of Einstein's field equations describing a source with quadrupolar structure (for a more detailed study of this kind of solutions generalizing Schwarzschild, Kerr and Kerr-Newman spacetimes see also the section "Generalizations of the Kerr-Newman solution," included in the present report).
 Under certain conditions the two situations give perfect corresponding results a fact which has been interpreted as an argument in favour of the validity of Dixon's model.